Should you book the Mandarin Oriental Hong Kong for your next business stay?

-If you’re visiting a city for a quick business trip, you might not need all the extra space a suite affords – but want a great night’s sleep, convenient location and everything you need at your fingertips.
-We see if Hong Kong’s Mandarin Oriental ticks all of those boxes…
+If you’re visiting a city for a quick business trip, you might not need all the extra space a suite affords, but want a great night’s sleep, convenient location and everything you need at your fingertips.
+We see if Mandarin Oriental Hong Kong ticks all of those boxes…

 First things first – the bed.
 It’s a real deal breaker for us when travelling and thankfully, we rather liked the bed at the Mandarin Oriental.
 It’s cosy and comfy, equipped with soft sheets and extra European pillows.
 Good night’s sleep?
 Check.
 The bed is positioned between the bathroom and desk area in the room, both of which can be curtained off for privacy and for keeping out the early morning sunlight.